EU rules German minimum wage law on foreign truckers is illegal

 Berlin has two months to respond to Brussels.
 If the two sides are unable to find an agreement, the case may eventually be settled in court.

-A spokeswoman for German Labour Minister Andrea Nahles said the German government would consider how to proceed.

-The Commission in its statement said forcing foreign firms to pay drivers the German minimum wage for any hours spent crossing the country without stopping could not be justified.
+The Commission statement said forcing foreign firms to pay drivers the German minimum wage for any hours spent crossing the country without stopping could not be justified.

 Applying the law to deliveries either beginning or ending in Germany would in certain cases also run counter to the EU treaty guaranteeing the free movement of goods and services, it said.